A VPN connection is used to connect a VPC to an IDC and the status of the VPN tunnel is Linked, but the private network cannot be connected.

 Go to VPC subnet ACL rule, click the network ACL ID to enter the “Basic Info” page, and click “Inbound Rule” tab to check:

-Check whether the communication is back to normal.
+e communication is back to normal.
 In other words, log in to a server in the VPC/IDC and use the ping command to test the connectivity of the private IP of the peer server.
+If it is, the problem is solved.

 Checking the firewall on a Linux server: iptables --list

-Check whether the communication is back to normal.
+mmunication is back to normal.
 In other words, log in to a server in the VPC/IDC and use the ping command to test the connectivity of the private IP of the peer server.
+If it is, the problem is solved.

 Go to the SPD policy page in the VPC console.
 Click the VPN tunnel ID to enter the Basic information page, and you can check the SPD policy:

-Check whether the route table of the VPN gateway contains the required routing policy.
+the route table of the VPN gateway contains the required routing policy.
 On the VPN gateway page, click the ID of the target VPN gateway to enter the Route table page, and you can check the routing policies.
+If not, specify the next hop on the Route tab and perform step 9.
+9. Check whether

-Check whether the communication is back to normal.
+the communication is back to normal.
 In other words, log in to a server in the VPC/IDC and use the ping command to test the connectivity of the private IP of the peer server.
+If it is, the problem is solved.

 Was this page helpful?